 Returning home from duty, veterans face many challenges, especially those who have served in combat zones.
 Among them, is hearing loss – ranking among the most prevalent health issues for recently returning and former solders.
-According to the U.S. Department of Veterans Affairs, more than 933,000 veterans have received compensation for hearing loss and 1.3 million veterans are receiving disability benefits for tinnitus.
+According to the U.S. Department of Veterans Affairs, more than 933,000 veterans have received compensation for hearing loss and more than 1.3 million veterans are receiving disability benefits for tinnitus.
 Beyond hearing loss and tinnitus, Auditory Processing Disorder (APD) affects a high number of veterans who were exposed to blasts.
 APD impacts the brain’s ability to understand speech despite the sufferer being able to register sounds normally.
 While injuries to the ear or brain may cause physical damage, a communication breakdown with loved ones may be the greatest casualty of hearing loss.

 Special risks for soldiers’ hearing

 No matter where they train or deploy, soldiers face environmental factors that can be harmful to hearing.
 BioMed Central’s Military Medical Researchers looked at which environments were the loudest and biggest threat to noise-induced hearing loss.
 They found that the impact of noise on hearing in the military varies among the branches of service.

 Yet almost every soldier, sailor, airman or marine will be exposed to very high levels of noise from:

 Weapons – shotguns, rifles, pistols, grenades and anti-tank weapons

 Engine rooms and carrier decks of navy vessels